priyansu0007/connecto/README.md

 [![License](https://img.shields.io/badge/License-MIT-green?style=flat-square)](LICENSE)

 ---
+(THIS HAS A WORKING EXE FILE FOR WINDOWS IN THE REPO)
 ## 📌 Project Overview

 **Connecto** is a self-hosted, browser-based peer-to-peer (P2P) file transfer and messaging tool designed for fast, secure local-network sharing.
 Inspired by the retro aesthetic of *Stranger Things'* Hawkins National Laboratory, it combines a stunning **CRT terminal UI** with powerful modern web technologies.